htmfilho/sports/_posts/2023-08-20-tales-water-station.md

 It happened only once, but when it happened I was thankful for being an endurance athlete.
 It was in the last ENDURrun stage, the marathon.
 The race started when it was still dark and chilly, but the weather quickly shifted to warm and humid after the sunrise.
 Runners were profusely sweating, getting quickly thirsty, and consuming a lot of water and sports drink.
 We were never concerned, up to that point, about the availability of fluids, but we had a feeling that something was not right and decided to check how much water and Gatorade were left in the containers.
 Panic!!!
 The Gatorade level was still OK, but the water was almost empty, and we knew we had a lot of water "customers" coming up.

 We were in the middle of the trail, surrounded by nature, 3 km from the start and 1 km from the nearest street.
 We had to notify the race director about our needs, pull a cart with the empty container for 1km, meet the support crew with a full container, and pull the cart back to the water station as fast as possible.
 And that's what I did.
 Before leaving, we emptied the remaining water in cups to keep up with the demand while I was out.
-I ran so fast caring that cart that I even passed all the runners ahead.
+I ran so fast carrying that cart that I even passed all the runners ahead.
 I arrived just in time to prevent a supply disruption.
 I considered that moment as my water station graduation.

 ![Water Station at Stage 7](/sports/images/posts/tales-water-station-2.jpg)